jules2689/trudeau/docs/2020-04-20/q_a.md

 Yes, I intend to participate in the virtual vigil as much as possible.
 We will most certainly be listening very carefully to whatcanadians are saying with respect to more gun control.
-So we will look at what the options are when it comes to introduce that bill when the appropriate time is with us.[end of translation] I have every intention of participatingin the vigils.
+So we will look at what the options are when it comes to introduce that bill when the appropriate time is with us. [end of translation] I have every intention of participating in the vigils.
-I know that many Canadians will want to express their solidaritywith those in Nova Scotia who are grieving.
+I know that many Canadians will want to express their solidarity with those in Nova Scotia who are grieving.
 I am very much open to moving forward with our gun control legislation.
 I think there is always going to be questions of when is the right moment to do that.
-We are in the middle of a different crisis right now, but with parliament returning in some fashion over the coming weeks, I think we will look at opportunities to do just that.[end of translation].
+We are in the middle of a different crisis right now, but with parliament returning in some fashion over the coming weeks, I think we will look at opportunities to do just that.
+[end of translation].